Aaron-Bopp/TIM/30_Topics/33_Tools/Regex.md

 ## Getting started

-- [RegExr: Learn, Build, & Test RegEx](https://regexr.com/) is extremely handy for building and check expressions before you start using them.
-It also has a quick reference that should job your memory if you are already familiar with [[Regex]]
+- [RegExr: Learn, Build, & Test RegEx](https://regexr.com/) is extremely handy for building and checking expressions before you start using them.
+It also has a quick reference that should jog your memory if you are already familiar with [[Regex]]
-- [Regular Expressions for Non-Programmers](https://medium.com/geekculture/regular-expressions-for-non-programmers-ed2047d2181f) is good starting place and links to more resources
+- [Regular Expressions for Non-Programmers](https://medium.com/geekculture/regular-expressions-for-non-programmers-ed2047d2181f) is good starting place and has links to more resources
 - [Visual Studio Code's Search and Replace Multiline Mode](https://code.visualstudio.com/updates/v1_29#_multiline-search)

 ## Snippets